-Analysis | Federal judge scolds USPS on vote-by-mail delays: 5 key takeaways
+Analysis | Federal judge scolds USPS on vote-by-mail delays: Five key takeaways

 The memo stated: “The use of extraordinary measures beyond our normal course of operations is authorized and expected to be executed by local management.”

 That apparently was not strong enough language for the court.
-In Friday testimony, Postal Service executives told Sullivan that not all of the measures were uniformly in effect: only certain postal facilities were conducting certain extraordinary measures on a case-by-case basis; local leaders were authorized to implement the extraordinary measures, but not required.
+In Friday’s testimony, Postal Service executives told Sullivan that not all of the measures were uniformly in effect: Only certain postal facilities were conducting certain extraordinary measures on a case-by-case basis; local leaders were authorized to implement the extraordinary measures but not required.

 Well, now they’re required.